Skip to content

 Click here to open the answer container.
 Click here to close the answer container.

+Yes, you should make sure you know what your insurance plan will cover before signing up for online therapy.
 Even if an online therapy platform accepts your insurance, your plan might not offer the necessary coverage.
 That’s why it’s crucial to contact your insurance provider before signing up for any services.
-While many large companies will run an eligibility check for you, it’s always wise to do preliminary research on your own.
+While many companies will run an eligibility check for you, it’s always wise to do preliminary research on your own.

 Click here to open the answer container.
 Click here to close the answer container.